 - For drugs (e.g. allergy pills) or creams (e.g. calamine lotion or Uremol) to help with itchiness - For clothing to help reduce itching (e.g. cotton) - For diet (e.g. low protein and salt, ways to deal with low appetite/thirst) - For dealing with fatigue (e.g. promote physical activity)

 Your health is important too.
-If you are feeling overwhelmed, seek support from your health care provider.
+If you are feeling overwhelmed, seek support from the Alberta Health Services Counselling Services.